Marki2019/Advent-Of-Code-2021/README.md

 # Advent-Of-Code-2021
-Bodged together code that is probably shitty, but it still works
+This repo contains some very shitty code that Somehow works.